12 World-Class Museums You Can Visit Online

 1. THE LOUVRE

 The Louvre is not only one of the world’s largest art museums, but it’s also one of Paris’ most iconic historic monuments.
-The museum offers free online tours of some of its most important and popular exhibits, such as its Egyptian Antiquities.
+The museum offers free online tours of some of its most important and popular exhibits, such as its Egyptian Antiquities and works from Michelangelo.
 You can take a 360-degree look at the museum, and click around the rare artifacts to get additional information on their histories.

 2. SOLOMON R. GUGGENHEIM MUSEUM